Format: 357g tea cake

 About Dao Jian Zhong collection

 Dao Jian Zhong was born in 1930 in the Pu’Er region of Yunnan.
 During his life, he would witness the end of the era of the great Chinese puerh producers — something that would mark him forever — followed by the war and the rise of communism.
 In 1956, he deserted the Chinese army and took refuge in Laos where he lived for almost 20 years before crossing the border with Thailand and settling in the Chiang Mai region.
-For about twenty years, he would work for the legendary Hong Tai Chang puerh factory, gradually picking up their secret processes and techniques over time.
+For about twenty years, he worked for the legendary Hong Tai Chang puerh factory, gradually picking up their secret processes and techniques over time.
 In the 1990s, he would go on to share a number of these techniques with a small tea factory in the region wishing to start producing puerh.
-When Hong Tai Chang closed, he joined this small factory as the head of puerh production and would work there until his death in 2019.
+When Hong Tai Chang closed, he joined this small factory as the head of puerh production and worked there until he died in 2019.

 While he never put his name on a single tea cake, Dao Jian Zhong quietly went about producing a large number of puerh teas.
 At the request of the great Hong Kong houses, he could adopt a whole series of styles and tastes — from those of ancient teas produced in Yunnan at the beginning of the last century to those of the latest Hong Tai Chang cakes, or even the great classic recipes of the Menghai Tea Factory or the Chinese state factories.
 These teas, packaged just like those of these great historical producers, have traveled the whole tea world, from Hong Kong to Taiwan, China, Malaysia, and beyond, without anyone knowing their true origin or the story of the man who created them.